firstpj/hello_world/readme.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project or would love to tell me ways to improve it, contact me on LinkedIn or Twitter

 <p align="right">(<a href="#readme-top">back to top</a>)</p>